Mohammad Sina Nabizadeh

 We derive the dynamics of harmonic components for incompressible inviscid fluids, which has previously been overlooked in the vorticity-streamfunction formulation for Euler equations.
-We elucidate the physical laws associated with the new equations and show their importance in reproducing physically correct behaviors of fluid flows on domains with general topology.
+We elucidate the physical laws associated with the new equations and show their importance in reproducing physically correct behaviors.

 This is a comprehensive course for graphics researchers to fill the gap between their undergraduate curriculum of multivariable calculus and cutting-edge graphics research.
 We use relevant examples from computer graphics to illustrate the theory of exterior calculus leading to advanced topics including continuum mechanics, fluid dynamics, and geometric optimizations.